usnistgov/NISTIR-8112/NISTIR_Intro.md

 ### 1.1.
 Purpose

-This NISTIR proposes a schema for attribute metadata and attribute value metadata, intended to convey information about a subject's attribute(s) to allow for a relying party (RP) to:
+This NISTIR proposes attribute schema metadata and attribute value metadata as part of an overall schema intended to convey information about a subject's attribute(s) to allow for a relying party (RP) to:

 * Obtain greater understanding of how the attribute and its value were obtained, determined, and vetted;
 * Promote greater confidence in applying appropriate authorization decisions to subjects external to the domain of a protected system or data (i.e., external users);